 A film maker can explore different formats and types under this segment, including:

-Around the world, the film industry is blossoming like never before, with the rise of OTT (over-the-top) platforms, digital media channels, and the generally increasing popularity of video content across the board.
+Around the world, the career in film industry is blossoming like never before, with the rise of OTT (over-the-top) platforms, digital media channels, and the generally increasing popularity of video content across the board.

 Think about it – India alone produces over 1,800 films in a year, according to Statista.

-It is important to understand that we are way past the days of film making being considered as a ‘glamourous, uncertain, and wild’ career.
+It is important to understand that we are way past the days when filmmaking was considered a glamorous, uncertain, and wild’ career.
 Realising creativity demands structure.
-And today, the industry is largely structured, with well-defined hierarchies, streamlined hiring, proper processes, and fair pay.
+Today, the industry is largely structured, with well-defined hierarchies, streamlined hiring, proper processes, and fair pay.

 Read This Comprehensive Guide To A Successful Career In Film Making

-From pre-production to postproduction, and from planning to distribution, modern-day film making presents talented individuals with numerous opportunities to carve themselves a rewarding long-term career in the field.
+From pre-production to postproduction, and from planning to distribution, modern-day film making presents talented individuals with numerous opportunities to carve themselves a rewarding long-term career in filmmaking.
 The film industry needs skilled, qualified, and innovative professionals to keep creating fresh content for a variety of projects.

 Hands-On Training: Engage in practical exercises that prepare your child for real-world Film Making challenges.